 The project-basing of units at Bellevue Apartments was delayed in 2014 but is now slated to occur in the first quarter of 2015.
 There also was a delay in adding eight project-based units at Totem Lake Senior Apartments.
+KCHA nevertheless was able to add 105 unplanned project-based units to its housing inventory in 2014.
 Also in 2014, Linden Highlands, one of KCHA's transitional housing programs, lost service funding and will reduce and ultimately terminate through attrition its project-based units for homeless families.